Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transformation-into-passive-voice.md

 weight: 3
 ---

-Some of the important points to keep in mind while transforming active into passive voice or vice-versa.
+Here are some of the important points to keep in mind while transforming active into passive voice or vice-versa:

 $M_3$ - Meaning, Mood, Mode <br>
 T – Tense <br>